Thomas Laird Kennedy

 Kennedy was first appointed Minister of Agriculture in 1930 by Premier Howard Ferguson and continued in the position under Premier George S. Henry until the Conservative government's defeat in the 1934 provincial election.
 Kennedy was a casualty in the election losing his seat to the landslide that elected the government of Liberal Mitchell Hepburn.
 Kennedy returned to the legislature in the 1937 election and returned to government when the newly renamed Progressive Conservatives won the 1943 election.

 The new premier, George Drew, returned Kennedy to the position of Minister of Agriculture he had held a decade previously.
 Drew moved to federal politics in 1948 after losing his own seat in the 1948 provincial election which, nevertheless, re-elected the Tory government.

 Following Drew's departure, Kennedy was named interim leader of the Ontario Progressive Conservative Party, and thus also Premier of Ontario.
 He remained so for seven months until the party could hold its April 27, 1949 leadership convention.
 The convention elected Leslie Frost as the new party leader, who succeeded Kennedy as Premier on May 4, 1949.
 Kennedy remained as Agriculture Minister until 1953, when he stepped down from Cabinet at the age of 75.
 He remained a member of the legislature until his death in 1959.

 Legacy

 Thomas L. Kennedy Secondary School in Mississauga, which first opened to students in 1953, was named in his honour.
 It is the oldest school of its kind in the city that is still in operation.

 Tomken Road is named after him, in the form of a portmanteau.
 There is no evidence that Kennedy Road in Mississauga, Brampton, and Caledon is named for him.
 Rather it is believed to be named for a family that lived on the route.
 Kennedy is related to the Kennedy settlers in Scarborough Township, for whom (namely James Kennedy) Kennedy Road in eastern Toronto and York Region is named.

+His nephew Douglas Kennedy was a Tory MPP from 1967 to 1985.